Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: The obstacle problem

 \subsection{Numerical experiments}

-We performed four sets of numerical experiments in order to validate the proximal Galerkin method.
+We performed five sets of numerical experiments in order to validate the proximal Galerkin method.
 The first experiment involves a smooth biactive manufactured solution that allows us to verify the (mesh-independent) iteration complexity predicted by \Cref{thm:ConvergenceContinuousLevel}, in addition to high-order convergence rates with respect to the polynomial order of the finite element subspaces.
 In the second experiment, we check the discrete Karush--Kuhn--Tucker (KKT) conditions on a manufactured solution exhibiting strict complementarity.
 In this case, we observe \emph{better} iteration complexity than predicted by \Cref{thm:ConvergenceContinuousLevel}.
 We conjecture that this improved convergence order holds in general whenever a strict complementarity condition is satisfied; cf.~\Cref{rem:StrictComplementarity}.
 The third experiment involves a non-smooth biactive solution and is included to further stress test the proximal Galerkin method.
-Finally, in our fourth experiment, we consider a benchmark obstacle problem from the literature and demonstrate our ability solve this problem with the highest order finite elements currently supported in our MFEM code; i.e., we used $p=12$.
+In the fourth experiment, we consider a benchmark obstacle problem from the literature and demonstrate our ability solve this problem with the highest order finite elements currently supported in our MFEM implementation ($p=12$); cf.~\Cref{rem:Implementations}.
+Finally, our fifth experiment demonstrates good performance with a \emph{discontinuous} obstacle on an adaptively-refined mesh.
+Thus, the regularity restriction $\Delta \phi \in L^\infty(\Omega)$ required in the theory above is \emph{not} essential in practice.

 Each of our experiments were conducted on standard sequences of uniformly refined nested meshes $\mathcal{T}_{h}, \mathcal{T}_{h/2}, \mathcal{T}_{h/4}, \ldots$ conforming to unit ball domains in $\mathbb{R}^2$.
 The experiments with the triangular elements (FEniCSx) used an $\ell^\infty$-unit ball (i.e., square) domain,